The Red String

 Since the Covid-19 pandemic began in 2020, the Asian American Pacific Islander (AAPI) community has fallen victim to elevated racial bias and violent physical attacks in New York City and nationwide.
 Living in isolation and fear, many Asian American immigrants have sought solace by congregating with peers in neighborhood public parks where they play cards, mahjong, or practice traditional music instruments together.

-Designed for two popular public parks in predominantly Asian American neighborhoods, the goal of the public art project is to bring healing to the Asian American communities that have been hit particularly hard by the pandemic both economically and emotionally.
+Designed for two popular public parks in predominantly Asian American neighborhoods, the goal of the public art project was to bring healing to the Asian American communities that have been hit particularly hard by the pandemic both economically and emotionally.

 Located in New York’s two largest “Chinatowns”—settled by a variety of Asian diasporic residents—Bowne Playground and Columbus Park provide Asian immigrant residents with spaces to build bonds and find support for one another.
-The Red String project aims to promote intercultural dialogue and communications between these two Asian enclaves and broader American society, while bringing a contemporary artistic practice that often evades these underserved immigrant communities.
+The Red String project aimed to promote intercultural dialogue and communications between these two Asian enclaves and broader American society, while bringing a contemporary artistic practice that often evades these underserved immigrant communities.

 Project Details